Skip to main content

 There are however methods to have more control on your dependencies:

-Moreover, there are two other tricks, compatible with the methodologies mentioned above:
+Moreover, there are other tricks, compatible with the methodologies mentioned above:

 To learn more about how dependencies from other languages are handled, see Dependency management & imports.